Four Steps To Using A Fire Extinguisher

 By the time you find the extinguisher, pull the pin, figure out which end points where — the stovetop fire has become a kitchen fire.
 The kitchen fire has become a house fire.

-The National Fire Protection Association says portable extinguishers put out 80% of fires they're used on.
+Let's talk about the National Fire Protection Association says portable extinguishers put out 80% of fires they're used on.
 But only when used correctly and early.
-In real terms, the keyword there is early.
+The keyword there is early.
 An extinguisher buys you time to escape.
 It's not a firefighting tool — it's an escape tool.

 I've talked to people who tried to fight a fire too long.
 One guy burned his hands because he kept squeezing after the agent ran out.
 Another aimed at the flames and watched the grease splatter across the counter, igniting everything it touched.